 Radio network operators are passionate about efficiency – getting the maximum return for the minimum outlay.
-Planning a network with the least amount of base stations to meet service requirements is one way to achieve that.
+Planning a network with as few base stations is one way to achieve that.

 Part of radio network planning is modelling.
 Modelling answers questions like whether a proposed new service can be slotted into a spectrum space without causing interference.
 Radio network modelling provides answers before the operator incurs outlay costs or services suffer as a result of interference.